 One of oldest commercial OpenSim grids is shutting down at the end of this month.

-ZanGrid, formerly known as the Zandramas grid, was one of the first OpenSim grids when it was first founded 10 years ago, and is one of the top 25 grids by both popularity and land area.
+ZanGrid was founded five years ago as Zandramas grid, and is one of the top 25 grids by both popularity and land area.
 Last month, the grid reported 351 active users and the land area equivalent of 439 standard regions.

 It is closing down because owner Suzan Mönnink is making some changes in her personal life, which will include returning to her studies, she said in a post.